weaverba137/hpsspy/doc/configuration.rst

     and that command will be used to construct it.
   - Any archive file *not* ending in ``.tar`` will simply be copied to HPSS as is.
+  - The special string ``"EXCLUDE"`` can be used to prevent backups of parts of a directory tree that might otherwise be archival.
+For example, ``"d1/data/preproc/.*$" : "EXCLUDE"`` would prevent the ``preproc`` directory from being backed up, even if other parts of ``d1/data`` were configured for backup.
   - When constructing an archive file, :command:`missing_from_hpss` will obtain the directory it needs to archive from the name of the *archive* file, not the regular expression itself.
 This is because regular